-The new assets required to meet growth will be acquired free of cost from land developments.
+The new assets required to meet demand are typically donated to Council through land developments in the Local Government Area.
 The predicted quantity of new contributed assets are summarised in Figure 34.

-Figure 34: Assets to meet new demand
+Figure 33: Assets to meet new demand

 Acquiring these new assets will commit the organisation to fund ongoing operations, maintenance and renewal costs for the period that the service provided from the assets is required.
-These future costs are identified and considered in developing forecasts of future operations, maintenance and renewal costs in next section.
+These future costs are identified and considered in developing forecasts of future operations, maintenance and renewal costs for inclusion in the long term financial plan.